Pierre-He/CbrnAlert/README.md

 NB: (DO NOT trust setup.jl to do it for you!)

-6/ exit julia, and write these line to generate the encoding JSON Web tokens
+6/ Exit Julia, and write these line to generate the encoding JSON Web tokens
 ```
 openssl genrsa -out config/private.pem 2048
 openssl rsa -in config/private.pem -out config/public.pem -outform PEM -pubout